Dyalog/pynapl/README.md

 This is a bridge between Dyalog APL and Python.
 It allows Python code to be accessed from APL, and vice versa.

+#### Requirements:

+ - Dyalog APL version 16.0 Unicode
+ - Python 2.7.9 or higher, or Python 3.4 or higher.

 ## User manual

 ### Accessing Python from APL